anty-filidor/rank-refined-seeding-bc-infmax-mlnets-ltm/README.md

 Please run `postprocessing.ipynb` to convert raw results.
 Then, depending to the stage of the experiments, execute `all_result_analysis.ipynb` or `top_result_analysis.ipynb` to obtain analysis from performed experiments.

+## Acknowledgment

+This work was supported by the National Science Centre, Poland [grant no. 2022/45/B/ST6/04145] (www.multispread.pwr.edu.pl); the Polish Ministry of Science and Higher Education programme “International Projects Co-Funded”; and the EU under the Horizon Europe [grant no. 101086321].
+Views and opinions expressed are those of the authors and do not necessarily reflect those of the funding agencies.